echo99/capstone/README.md

 1) Open `public/index.html` in any browser.
 For Chrome, you will have to disable web security to open local web files.

-2) Run `coffee server.coffee` from the root of the repository.
-This will start a node server.
+2) Run `cake server` from the root of the repository.
+This will start a node server with the default port of 8080.
 Once it starts, you can open `http://localhost:8080` in any browser to view the main page.
+Optionally, you can specify a different port by running `cake -p [PORT] server`.

+NOTE: Some features will only work properly when running from a local server.

 Coding Conventions